This Step: Practice Driving

 - This person must sit beside you in the front seat when the car is in motion; no other drivers can occupy this seat.

-- You and all passengers younger than 18 years old must wear a safety belt (or be secured in a child safety seat or booster seat) when your vehicle is in motion.
+- You and all passengers under 18 years old must wear a safety belt (or be secured in a child safety seat or booster seat) when your vehicle is in motion.

 After the first 6 months as a permit holder you can drive: